Millionaire Calculator

 Automate Your Investments

 Set up automatic transfers from your checking account to your investment accounts.
-This 'pays yourself first' strategy ensures consistent contributions and builds discipline without needing to remember each month.
+With $10,000/year ($833/month), consistency matters more than timing.
+The 'pay yourself first' strategy ensures you never miss a contribution.

 Charting Your Course to Seven Figures: The Millionaire Calculator